Demonstrating the Elliptical Orbit of Mars using Naked Eye Data: Data Acquisition

 Consider two celestial objects with equatorial coordinates ($\alpha _1$, $\delta _1$) and ($\alpha _2$, $\delta _2$).
 The angular separation ($\theta$) between two objects is:

 Next consider a spherical quadrilateral that is bounded by starting and ending right ascensions, and starting and ending declinations.
 The quadrilateral is divided into a grid, given a nominal increment in each coordinate of 0.01 deg.
 We used a computer program of our devising that uses the coordinates of two reference stars and the measured angular distance of a planet from each of these stars to determine the coordinates of the planet.
-If the coordinates of the stars are J2000.0 coordinates, then the derived right ascension and declination of the planet also have J2000.0 coordinates.
+This is done by brute force, determining which positions in the quadrilateral match the angular distances to the two stars, within some settable error.
+If the coordinates of the stars are J2000.0 coordinates, then the derived right ascension and declination of the planet are also J2000.0 coordinates.

-The derived ecliptic coordinates of Mars are shown in Figure \ref{f2}.
+The derived ecliptic coordinates of Mars for 2015/2016 are shown in Figure \ref{mars_ecl_2016}.
 The solid line in the plot shows the locus of ``true'' positions from \citet{vanF_Pul79}.
-The earliest observations are of lesser quality.
-On these occasions we only used two reference stars, and was getting used to a new observing procedure.
-On almost all subsequent occasions we used more than two reference stars.
-Two of these first three observations are easily shown to be outliers.
-Our first three observations will thus be excluded from subsequent analysis.

-Another thing to note about Figure \ref{f2} is that Mars was north of the ecliptic until JD $\approx$ 2,457,504 (April 25, 2016) and then was located south of the ecliptic.
-In other words, the orbit of Mars is inclined to the ecliptic.
-The modern value of the orbital inclination is 1.850 deg \citep[][on p.
-295]{Tho_etal00}.
-For our purposes here we will assume that Mars' orbit is coplanar with the ecliptic.
+The most obvious thing to note is that there is a variation of the ecliptic latitude of Mars.
+This means that its orbit is inclined to the orbit of the Earth.
+At different oppostions, Mars shows different retrograde patterns on the sky.
+In this paper we will only be analyzing the ecliptic longitudes of Mars vs. time.

-Given that most positions of Mars listed in Table \ref{data} were derived from angular separations with respect to three to five reference stars, almost all derived right ascensions and declinations have easy-to-calculate internal random errors.
+Given that most positions of Mars listed in Table \ref{data} were derived from angular separations with respect to three to five reference stars, almost all out nightly mean derived right ascensions and declinations have easy-to-calculate internal random errors.
 These are sometimes as small as $\pm$0.01 deg (which we do not really believe).
 On one occasion (JD 2457399.9840) the internal random error for right ascension was $\pm$0.23 deg and the internal random error of declination was $\pm$0.47 deg.
 Typical internal random errors for right ascension and declination are $\sigma _{\alpha} \approx \sigma _{\delta} \approx \pm~0.10$ deg.